-Play, vacations and constant companionship comes to an end as late summer brings on back-to-school preparation for you and your kids.
-If you also have a younger child at home, you might want to keep her in mind for when big brother goes to school.
-Here are a few ways to ease your little one’s transition when his older siblings return to classes.
+Play, vacations and constant companionship come to an end as late summer brings on back-to-school preparation for you and your kids.
+If you also have a younger child at home, you might want to keep her in mind when Big Brother goes to school.
+Here are a few ways to ease your little one’s transition when her older siblings return to classes.

 Celebrate the big day

 On the first day of school, make it a big deal for everyone.
-Take your school-aged childs first day of school photo, but don’t leave out little brother -- he may enjoy wearing special clothes and his backpack, too.
-Make their favorite breakfast and go somewhere special after big sister climbs on the bus or gets dropped off at his school’s front door.
+Take your school-aged child’s first-day-of-school photo, but don’t leave out Little Brother — he may enjoy wearing special clothes and his backpack, too.
+Make their favorite breakfast and go somewhere special after Big Sister climbs on the bus or gets dropped off at her school’s front door.

-If your younger kiddo shows signs of sadness at their sibling’s departure, take the time to really listen to his concerns.
+If your younger kiddo shows signs of sadness at his sibling’s departure, take the time to really listen to his concerns.
 Don’t dismiss his feelings, even though you may be tempted to simply distract him.
 He needs to know that you’re there for him and that it’s safe to talk to you about what he is going through.
-Reassure your little one that big brother will return at the end of the day and that you have your own fun day planned.
+Reassure your little one that Big Brother will return at the end of the day and that you have your own fun day planned.

-With these few tips in mind, and staying in tune with your preschooler‘s emotional needs, you can help ease your younger child's transition when his older sibling returns to his school and friends.
+With these few tips in mind, and by staying in tune with your preschooler‘s emotional needs, you can help ease her transition when her older sibling returns to his school and friends.